koushikpuppala/C-Language-Projets/README.md

-#Hello Friends Yhese are my C Language Programs
+#Hello Friends These are my C Language Programs

+Friends you can download these file and if you found any issues.You can open [Issues](https://github.com/koushikpuppala5/C-Language-Projects/issues)